-Are you thinking of doing a fat fast on the keto diet?
-Here’s what you should know about the types of foods to eat and avoid, how to plan meals during the day, and the benefits and drawbacks before giving it a go.
+Are you thinking of doing a fat fast on the standard ketogenic diet?
+Here’s what you should know about the types of foods to eat and avoid, how to plan meals during the day, and the numerous health benefits and drawbacks before giving it a go.
 And of course, always consult with your physician first to get the green light.

-If you’re struggling to lose weight you might try fasting as an approach.
-A fat fast is particularly appealing as you are eating mostly fats and can trick your body into ketosis where it burns fat and helps you shed pounds.
-By ditching carbs, you’re using fat for fuel in order to burn off that fat, and you will get results faster.
-Not sure how it works?
+Many keto dieters struggle to lose weight in the midst of their journey.
+They might try fasting as an approach.
+A fat fast may be particularly appealing as you are eating mostly fats and can trick your body into ketosis where it burns fat and helps you shed pounds.
+By ditching carbs, you’re using fat for fuel in order to burn off that fat, and hit weight loss faster.
+Not sure how the fat fast technique works?
 Here’s a guide.

 What Is Fat Fasting?

 You can do it for 2-5 days, but never go over 5.
 And doing just 3 is a good middle mark.
 If you go longer than 5, your body will go into starvation mode and hold onto fat.
-As for meals, you would eat those 1000-1200 calories a day and make that come to about 4 or 5 meals a day, with 200-250 calories per meal.
+As for meals, you would eat those 1000 to 1200 calories day and make that come to about 4 or 5 meals a day, with 200-250 calories per meal.

 Benefits of Fat Fasting